NLeSC/eSalsa-POP/USERGUIDE.md

 Required settings
 -----------------

-It's extremely important to realize that the GPU version will only be correct for 0.1 degree resolution and the following namelist settings:
+It's **extremely important** to realize that the GPU version will only produce correct results for 0.1 degree resolution runs with the following namelist settings:

 &vmix_kpp_nml
    Prandtl         = 10.0